vikingeducation/assignment_data_modeling/README.md

 - description, text, no limits
 3. Lessons
 - title, string, 4-16 characters long, must be unique, required
-- body, text, no limits
+- description, text, no limits

 *Relationships*
 Students (MANY) - Courses (MANY)
-Courses (ONE) - Lessons (ONE) (unless possible that some lessons can be used by more than one course)
+Courses (ONE) - Lessons (MANY) (unless possible that some lessons can be used by more than one course)

 ### STUDENTS TABLE
 1. Student_ID